dopemukesh/CtrlApp/README.md

 # CtrlApp
-The Ctrl App (hereafter referred to as "Ctrl") is a groundbreaking healthcare platform designed to revolutionise healthcare access and delivery throughout Africa.
+The Ctrl App (hereafter referred to as "Ctrl") is a groundbreaking healthcare platform designed to revolutionize healthcare access and delivery throughout Africa.
 Ctrl is envisioned as a comprehensive and user-centric application that seamlessly combines innovative technology with healthcare services, addressing the critical challenges faced by the African healthcare sector.

 ## Getting Started